Minimal logic

 One possible scheme of extending the positive calculus to minimal logic is to treat as an implication, in which case the theorems from the constructive implication calculus of a logic carry over to negation statements.
 To this end, is introduced as a proposition, not provable unless the system is inconsistent, and negation is then treated as an abbreviation for .
 Constructively, represents a proposition for which there can be no reason to believe it.

-As for the adopted principles in the implication calculus, the page on Hilbert system presents it through propositional forms of the axioms of law of identity, implication introduction and a variant of modus ponens.
-Note, for a first example, that setting in the equivalence results in the schema
+As for the adopted principles in the implication calculus, which do not involve negations, the page on Hilbert system presents it through propositional forms of the axioms of law of identity, implication introduction and a variant of modus ponens.
+Note the equivalence proven there.
+For a first derivation, setting here at once results in the schema

 .

-In the intuitionistic Hilbert system, when not introducing as a constant, this theorem can be taken as the second negation-characterizing axiom.
+In the intuitionistic Hilbert system, when not introducing as a constant, this can be taken as the second negation-characterizing axiom.
 (The other being explosion.)
-With taken as , this shows

 .

-That may also be derived from modus ponens in the propositional form .
-But this can be strengthened, as valid weak forms of consequentia mirabilis show: If the negation of a statement implies that it cannot be rejected, then the statement cannot be rejected.
+Thirdly, it follows from the valid weak form of consequentia mirabilis: .
+In words, this theorem states that a statement cannot be rejected exactly when the negation of the statement implies that it cannot be rejected.
 In particular, one may prove e.g. by proving .

 which is related to the double-negation principle.
 This theorem may be established from , by again reasoning with another variable very similar to the above, proving , and so on.